semanticism/The-adaptions-method-for-addition-coded-with-C-/README.md

 Conclusion: 1+11BIN=100BIN

-Immplementation 2 is more optimized
+Immplementation 2 is more optimized, instead of dectecting change, it sees if what is in all of the digit plaaces is legal